dantasfiles/dantasfiles.github.io/_posts/2011-09-23-notes-on-data-structures-and-abstractions-with-java.md

 ## 10. Queues, Dequeues & Priority Queues
 - Queue is defined in [Wikipedia](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) as "_collection of entities that are maintained in a sequence and can be modified by the addition of entities at one end of the sequence and the removal of entities from the other end of the sequence_"
+- Poisson distribution is defined in [Wikipedia](https://en.wikipedia.org/wiki/Poisson_distribution) as "_discrete probability distribution that expresses the probability of a given number of events occurring in a fixed interval of time if these events occur with a known constant mean rate and independently of the time since the last event_

 -
 - Double-ended queue / deque is defined in Wikipedia as "_generalizes a queue, for which elements can be added to or removed from either the front (head) or back (tail)_"